 Don’t Just Be a Team Player, Be a Key Player

 Your relationship with your colleagues is also important in creating a healthy work environment which is essential in paving your way to success.
+“Did you ever feel like you should stay late to finish a project?
+If it happens often, that might make you resent your boss, and could cause you to look for a new job,” Ilana Tolpin Levitt, a career counselor and a licensed mental health professional writes.
 It is okay to ask for help from your teammates, but it is best that you are the one providing help and support to your team.

 Success is not a theory.
 You have to work hard to be successful in all your endeavors.
 There are no shortcuts nor lucks.
 You need to know what your goal is to plan which steps to take, and the most important thing is that you love what you are doing as Confucius said, “Choose a job you love, and you will never have to work a day in your life.”